-Spain ultimatum over Catalan secession bid
+Spain deadline on Catalan secession passes

 Mr Puigdemont appears to have one more option.

-If he calls elections in the region himself, Madrid would not invoke Article 155, Catalonia Radio journalist Albert Calatrava says, citing Spanish government sources.
+If he calls elections in the region himself, Madrid would not invoke Article 155, government sources say.

+This would allow Catalans to decide on their future in a way that was acceptable to the central government, unlike the referendum, analysts say.

 But the foreign affairs chief for Catalonia's regional government, Raul Romeva, said on Wednesday: "Elections are not on the table now."

+As well as the ruling PP, Mr Rajoy has the support of the centre-left Socialists and centrist Cuidadanos (Citizens) on the Catalan crisis.

+Between them they control at least 254 out of 350 seats in the lower house - the Congress of Deputies - and at least 214 out of 266 seats in the Senate.

-The Spanish parliament has seen sharp exchanges in recent days, with the head of one left-wing Catalan party accusing the government of choosing humiliation, repression and fear over dialogue.
+However, there have been sharp exchanges in recent days, with the head of one left-wing Catalan party accusing the government of choosing humiliation, repression and fear over dialogue.

-At one point, politicians from radical left-wing Spanish party Podemos held up placards urging the release of the Catalan independence activists, calling them "political prisoners".

-Jordi Sánchez and Jordi Cuixart are being investigated over a protest on 20 September in which a crowd blocked Civil Guard officers inside a building in Barcelona.
+The radical left-wing Podemos party and other regional leftist groups are also opposed to the government position, and have protested against the detention of Catalan activists.